MorphiaOrg/critter/README.md

 *Critter also requires Morphia 2.0.0 and is built for Java 11.*

-Gradle users can look [here](gradle/README.md) for details on using critter with gradle.

 What difference does it make?
 -----------------------------
 Before critter, your criteria might look something like this: